danielBingham/danielbingham/README.md

 since I was 13 (1999) and spent my high school years hacking on a Multi-User Dungeon in C. I went to Skidmore College from 2005 to 2009 to study Physics and Computer Science.
 I graduated in 2009 with a double major.
-Since then I've been working as a Software Engineer.
-I have 10 years professional Full Stack experience and 4 years DevOps and Engineering Management.
+Since then I've been working as a Software Engineer and Engineering Manager.

 When I'm not writing code I spend a lot of time working on municipal policy with my local government and helping out with non-profits and cooperatives.